What’s The Lighthouse for your career?

 7. Create “UNIQUE” images

-Master your Camera—This takes a while to be indeed able to pick up your camera and make it do what you want it to do for you.
-Mastering is the same as one who will be able to sit down at a concert piano and play whatever music there is to play.
-I found with most photographers; this will take around five years.
+Master your Camera—It takes time to actually pick up your camera and make it do what you want it to do.
+Mastering is the ability to sit down at a concert piano and play whatever music there is to play.
+I found that, for most photographers, this takes around five years.

-Master Digital Workflow—This is everything that comes after capturing the image for the client.
+Master Digital Workflow—everything that comes after capturing the image for the client.
 We often refer to this as post-processing.
-During post-processing, you understand the color space you are working in and what color space you are delivering your images for usage.
+During post-processing, you understand the color space you are working in and the color space you are delivering your images in for use.
 Post is where you can take the well-exposed pictures you captured and then maximize the dynamic range for the outlet.

 Master Visual Composition—This is where you can capture moments that communicate the mood and message you intended to capture.

-Master Lighting—First, you must recognize good light and be able to capture it.
-Mastering light is where you are putting yourself in the position to capture the best images of a subject.
-For example, you are planning your shoot to take advantage of the natural daylight that will show off the issue in the best possible way to capture the mood and message you wanted.
-Second, you know how to use artificial light to enhance the scene to create those moods and messaging the way you intended, not just how it looks.
+Master Lighting—First, you must recognize good light and capture it.
+Mastering light means putting yourself in a position to capture the best images of a subject.
+For example, you are planning your shoot to take advantage of natural daylight to show off the issue in the best possible way and capture the mood and message you want.
+Second, you know how to use artificial light to enhance the scene and create the moods and messaging you intended, not just how it looks.

 Become an “EXPERT” on the Subject—This is the most crucial aspect on the list that can help set you apart from any other photographer.
 I went on to seminary to get an advanced degree in my subject matter to help me separate my knowledge of religion from that of many of my other photographer friends who enjoyed covering religion.
-In addition, after following and working at Georgia Tech for more than ten years, I knew the campus better than anyone.
-My experience helped me for covering sports, the classroom, and research.
+In addition, after following Georgia Tech and working there for more than ten years, I knew the campus better than anyone.
+My experience helped me cover sports, the classroom, and research.

 Know Your Audience—In business, we talk about SUPPLY and DEMAND.
-While you may have a lot of great images, the thing that will determine you are putting food on the table and a roof over your head is DEMAND.
+While you may have a lot of great images, what will determine whether you can put food on the table and a roof over your head is DEMAND.
 What is your audience interested in about the subject?
-Just like a good writer knows their audience’s reading level, so their writing for that audience, a photographer must understand enough about the audience to know how to engage them.
+Just as a good writer knows their audience’s reading level and writes for that audience, a photographer must understand enough about their audience to engage them.
 Going off to war and photographing the grotesque can be a significant mistake.
 You may need to filter how you cover the battle to prevent your audience from viewing the images.

 Create “UNIQUE” images—If the people you are going to approach to buy your work could have shot the same idea, what good are you to them?
-You need to surprise them in some way with images that they would not have taken themselves.
-Maybe the only difference is how you light something, and sometimes it may be a pretty elaborate remote camera that lets you get a photo that is impossible without the special gear.
+You need to surprise them with images they would not have taken themselves.
+Maybe the only difference is how you light something, and sometimes it may be a pretty elaborate remote camera that lets you take a photo that would be impossible without the special gear.
 Remember to supply images that not everyone could easily do if they were there.

-The reality is that it takes quite a bit more than talent alone.
+The reality is that it takes much more than talent alone.
 Talent is only a tiny part of the equation.
-Tenacity, the ability to handle severe rejection, perseverance, and a good team get you to the next level.
+Tenacity, the ability to handle severe rejection, perseverance, and a good team, gets you to the next level.

-It would help if you had others look at your work and help give you honest feedback.
+It would help if you had others look at your work and provide honest feedback.

-When it comes to a successful career, other things for consideration: are your look, attitude, personality, style of photography, fan base, tear sheets, that specific intangible X factor, and most importantly, that undeniable outstanding portfolio.
+When it comes to a successful career, other things to consider include your look, attitude, personality, photography style, fan base, tear sheets, that specific intangible X factor, and, most importantly, an undeniable, outstanding portfolio.

 People say that “practice makes perfect,” but in reality, that statement is incorrect — it should state that “perfect practice makes perfect.”
 Perfect practice is a form of rehearsal during which you remain cognizant and analyze what you are doing.
 For instance, are you delving into bad habits?

-The more intentional you are in acquiring the skills necessary to capture the subject you are becoming an expert in will help set you up to have a lifelong career as a professional photographer possibly.
+The more intentionally you acquire the skills necessary to capture the subject you are becoming an expert in, the better set you are up to have a lifelong career as a professional photographer.
 Of course, it would help if you committed to pouring your life into this career.